-Education Committee's Policy on Research Degrees and Policy and Guidance on Postgraduate Taught Courses (www.admin.ox.ac.uk/edc/policiesandguidance) makes clear that it is essential that departments have in place a body and/or person responsible for ensuring that procedures relating to graduate students at departmental level are followed appropriately and monitored regularly.
+It is essential that departments have in place a body and/or person responsible for ensuring that procedures relating to graduate students at departmental level are followed appropriately and monitored regularly.
 The responsible body is typically a Graduate Studies Committee, but many of the day-to-day tasks are carried out by a Director of Graduate Studies (DGS) on behalf of the Head of Department.
-The DGS normally chairs the departmental Graduate Studies Committee.
+The DGS chairs the departmental Graduate Studies Committee.